socialpaymentsbv/docs.clubcollect.com/api-documentation/payments.md

 ClubCollect will append parameters to this URL. `payment_result` will inform the partner about the payment status.
 If the status is already determined (either `authorised` or `refused` or `cancelled`), this information can be used to display a payment successful or payment failed or payment cancelled page.

 In a case when the current status is `pending`, the outcome of the payment will be communicated with payment notifications.
+Payments with status `cancelled` may be authorized later by the payment provider.

 The partner is encouraged to store the `invoice_id` and `payment_id` returned in ClubCollect responses and payment notifications, they will be needed to track the status of the payments.
 As an alternative, the partner can provide a unique `external_invoice_number` parameter in the payment request and ClubCollect will include it on the response and notifications.